The ten most reported issues with nuclear density meters

 Some governments require the user of the source to hire a company who inspects the level of radioactivity on the outside of the source.
 This is, for example, required by the Dutch government for the dredging industry.
 A certified company takes samples from the radiation protection shield and shares the results with the client and local authorities.
 This inspection is also called a wipe test or a leak test.
 First the surface of the protection shielding is covered and cleaned with an ethanol solution, then a cotton swab is used to check for surface contamination (e.g. with a cobalt-60 radioactive isotope).
 Typically, license holders who operate a sealed source are required to have the source tested for leakage periodically.
 Records are reviewed and approved by inspectors and are kept for a certain period (e.g. three years).

-Rhosonics is helping the industry to eliminate all costs and risks associated with the radiation source and is doing this by offering non-nuclear density meters based on the environmental friendly ultrasonic technology.
+Rhosonics helps the industry to eliminate all costs and risks associated with the radiation source.
 Nuclear density meters have been dominating the market for decades, but are nowadays no longer needed.
+Are you experiencing the same issues as mentioned in this top ten?
+Then please contact us for help.